Lean Bronze Certification

 Learn the fundamentals of lean from a tactical perspective.

 At the Lean Bronze Certification level, your education and training focuses on how to apply lean principles, concepts, and methods within a work cell, work group, or value stream.
 Earning your Lean Bronze Certification demonstrates your solid understanding of basic lean principles and tools, and your ability in tactical implementation that drives improvement and shows measurable results.

-You'll study and learn lean from a TACTICAL viewpoint within these key modules as identified in the Lean Certification Body of Knowledge (PDF).
+You’ll study and learn lean from these key modules from the Lean Certification Body of Knowledge (PDF):

 - Module 1: Cultural Enablers (15%)

 - Module 3: Consistent Lean Enterprise Culture (10%)